Hurricane Florence: Travel Begins To Snarl As Storm Closes In

 "You could have a delay when power is out, bridges could be out, roads could be flooded and you won't be able to deliver goods and materials for reconstruction," says Dorf, "or for that matter, clean water and food and other important supplies like batteries."

-Dorf says trucking companies and logistics firms are working with FEMA and state and local authorities to park trucks full of good and materials needed in the recovery in temporary warehouse and staging areas just out of the path of the hurricane, so they can quickly move into affected areas once the storm clears.
+Dorf says trucking companies and logistics firms are working with FEMA and state and local authorities to park trucks full of goods and materials needed in the recovery in temporary warehouse and staging areas just out of the path of the hurricane, so they can quickly move into affected areas once the storm clears.

 Airports